 For decades, the Department of Justice's (DOJ) Antitrust Division has maintained that local broadcast television stations compete only against one another when analyzing mergers and other competition issues.
 This view is out of sync with today's media marketplace.
 With the explosive growth of internet video and digital content along with the proliferation of cable and satellite television channels, broadcasters face intense competition for viewers and local advertising dollars.
 The DOJ's outdated viewpoint stifles broadcasters' ability to best serve audiences with the high-quality entertainment and locally-focused news, weather and sports they have come to expect.
 It is well past time for the DOJ to update its regulatory policies to reflect the realities of the 21st century media market.

 As a direct result of the DOJ's narrow view of the media marketplace, broadcasters face strict limitations in acquiring stations and taking advantage of important economies of scale.
-This skews the competitive playing field because large tech companies such as Facebook and Google, giant pay-TV providers such as AT&T/DirecTV and online video providers like Netflix and Amazon are not subject to comparable limitations.
-Yet, broadcasters compete with all of them for local viewers and advertising dollars.
+This skews the competitive playing field because large tech companies such as Facebook and Google, giant pay-TV and broadband providers such as AT&T/DirecTV and online video providers like Netflix and Amazon are not subject to comparable limitations.
+Yet, broadcasters compete with all of these companies for local viewers and advertising dollars.
 Neither consumers nor advertisers believe that local TV stations are their only options for accessing content or placing advertisements: